ublue-os/ucore/README.md

 ## Verification

-These images are signed with sisgstore's [cosign](https://docs.sigstore.dev/cosign/overview/).
+These images are signed with sigstore's [cosign](https://docs.sigstore.dev/cosign/overview/).
 You can verify the signature by downloading the `cosign.pub` key from this repo and running the following command:

 ```bash
 cosign verify --key cosign.pub ghcr.io/ublue-os/ucore